Fitness and beauty application

 These are the screens of the fitness and beauty application.
 Allows you to find an interesting place (beauty salon / spa / fitness room), view information, reviews and buy a subscription.

-Today I want to show you three screens of login, chat and profile screens.
+Today I want to show you three screens of online beauty salon booking.
+You can choose where to start: date and time, service or employee.

 .